senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-multi-tenant/README.md

 ### Initialize database

 The [PostgreSQL Client](https://github.com/Senzing/postgresql-client)
-is used to create tables in the database (i.e. the schema) used by Senzing.
+is used to create tables in the database used by Senzing.

 1. Install
    [senzing/senzing-postgresql-client](https://github.com/Senzing/charts/tree/main/charts/senzing-postgresql-client)